aphalo/ooacquire/README.md

 system will install the drivers as they are made available by the *OmniDriver* installation.

-Direct acquisition has been tested with our *Maya2000Pro*, *Flame* and *Jaz* instruments under MS-windows 7 and MS-Windows 10, but can be expected also to work with any other modern spectrometer from Ocean Optics, and under OS X, and Linux in addition to MS-Windows.
+Direct acquisition has been well tested with our *Maya2000Pro*, *Flame* and *Jaz* instruments under MS-windows 7.
+MS-Windows 10, and MS-Windows 11, it is known to work under OS X, and can be expected to work also under Linux distributions.
+It can be expected to support all modern spectrometers from Ocean Optics as long as they are supported by the OmniDriver free runtime.

 Package **‘ooacquire’** manages acquisition settings semi-automatically storing all the settings needed for acquisition into a single data object.
 Functions for automatic tuning of integration time are also provided.
 Settings used for acquisition of spectra and a descriptor of the instrument are stored at the time of acquisition as attributes of the object where the raw counts are stored.
 These metadata are preserved through all processing steps.
 Most of these metadata are also available in the header of data files created with software from Ocean Insight.
 When raw-counts data are read from files, these metadata are read and